ChimeraTK/DeviceAccess/doc/spec_exceptionHandling.md

   - 1.5.2 If the transfer wasperform allowed, call in 1.2.2 the DeviceModule::activeTransfers counter was incremented, atomically decrement it.
 Must happen after 1.5.3 FIXME: fix numbering

 - 1.6 In doPostRead()/doPostWrite(), any runtime_error exception thrown by the delegated postRead()/postWrite() is caught (*).
 The following actions are in case of an exception:
   - 1.6.1 The error is reported to the DeviceModule via DeviceModule::reportException().
+This automatically sets DeviceModule::deviceHasError to true.
+From this point on, no new transfers will be started.(*)
   - 1.6.2 For readable accessors: the DataValidity returned by the accessor is overridden to faulty until next successful read operation (cf. 1.5.4).
     - 1.6.2.1 The code instantiating the decorator (Application::createDeviceVariable()) has to make sure that the ExceptionHandlingDecorator is "inside" the MetaDataPropagatingRegisterDecorator, so the overriden DataValidity flag in case of an exception is properly propagated to the owning module/fan out.
   - 1.6.3 Action depending on the calling operation: